eove/orca/example/docs/periodical_checks.md

 Generate a new **internal** CA CSR on the online vault.

-Embed the CSR content inside the `actions/sign-csr.sh` script.
+Embed the CSR content inside the `actions/sign-csr.sh` script, add the script to the offline ceremony actions and commit this to the exploitation repository.

 This CSR content (PEM-formatted file) will be reviewed during the verification phase of the ceremony workflow.